ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-19-powershell-modules-central-share-with-community-what-powershell-modules-are-you-using.md

 ### Why not just use the PS Gallery or script center?

 This is, by no means, a replacement of those.
-Actually it is opposite, <strong>it is meant to be a community complement</strong>.
+Actually it is opposite, **it is meant to be a community complement**.
 Normally, when you need to do a task that you've never done before you like to have some jump start like blog posts or videos, and maybe you find the ones that are very close to your real scenario.
 This repository enables not only people to write blog posts and share them with the community, but also the new guy (on PowerShell or just on a new task) that is searching for a specific tool to accomplish a task.
 I can go to the PowerShell Gallery and see that the module I want to use has 1K downloads.
 That is really cool!
 It will give me confidence to use it.
 But, next, when you want to start working with it maybe you would like to see examples.
 The objective here is to have a quick look on some problems and tools used to solve them, as they can also be your problem.